calaldees/teachingWorkshops/teacherTraining/whatIsEducation.md

 Session 3 - What is Education
 =============================

+* Objectives
+    * What was education
+    * What is education?
+    * What is education for?
+    * What is Computing education?

 * Part 1 (30min)
     * How has the subject of Computing has changed in education over the years (in school and society)